KeevaLyu/Face-Alignment/README.md

+## Face Alignment problem solving

+This code solves the face alignment problem using the FAN model to train the facial landmarks dataset.

-## Pytorch version of 'How far are we from solving the 2D \& 3D Face Alignment problem? (and a dataset of 230,000 3D facial landmarks)'
+Thanks for ladrianb's excellent work on face-alignment-training [https://github.com/1adrianb/face-alignment-training] .
+And in this project, I reused and updated of code for 2D-FAN and 3D-FAN decribed in "How far are we from solving the 2D \& 3D Face Alignment problem? (and a dataset of 230,000 3D facial landmarks)" paper.

-  For official torch7 version please refer to face-alignment-training [https://github.com/1adrianb/face-alignment-training]

-  This is a reinplement of training code for 2D-FAN and 3D-FAN decribed in "How far" paper.
 Please visit author's webpage [https://www.adrianbulat.com] or arxiv [https://arxiv.org/abs/1703.07332] for technical details.

-  Thanks for bearpaw's excellent work on human pose estimation [https://github.com/bearpaw/pytorch-pose] .
-And in this project, I reused a branch of helper function from pytorch-pose.

-  Pretrained models are available soon.

 ## Requirments